 From the current perspective there are no risks that threaten the Company's ability to continue as a going concern.

 thyssenkrupp defines risks as events or developments that reduce our ability to achieve the Group's forecasts and targets.
 Risk management encompasses all measures involved in the systematic and transparent management of risks.
 With its link to planning and reporting processes in controlling, risk management is an important element of the value-based management of the Group and goes far beyond the early identification of risks required by law.
 Efficient, forward-looking risk management therefore also serves the interests of capital providers and other stakeholders.

 Risk strategy and risk policy

-In the Governance, Risk and Compliance (GRC) Policy adopted by the Executive Board in June 2015, thyssenkrupp has established basic principles for corporate governance and risk management.
+In its "Governance, Risk and Compliance (GRC) Policy" thyssenkrupp has defined basic principles for corporate governance and risk management.
 The Policy also describes the universally applicable risk policy principles in the Group as a framework for meeting the requirements of proper, consistent and proactive risk management.
-The principles are based on the thyssenkrupp Group Mission Statement and the strategic goals for the various business models; they serve as guidelines for professional and responsible risk management.
+The principles are based on the thyssenkrupp Group mission statement and the strategic goals for the various business models; they serve as guidelines for professional and responsible risk management.

 Risk management process

 We continuously enhance the Group's risk management system by following the internationally recognized COSO model and integrating it with our internal control system.
 In optimizing the systems, we promptly implement requirements and suggestions of the Executive Board and the Supervisory Board Audit Committee.
 Under our GRC Policy, our risk management system methodology is embedded in the three lines of defense model.
 Details can be found in the corporate governance report.

 Group risk management has the task of continuously developing the risk management system towards best practice standard and adapting it to new insights and requirements where needed.
 In the Group policy on risk management we have defined standard binding requirements for the risk management process.